Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ### Example

-Here's a full example of the adding routes from your swpMVC plugin based off the example plugin included in the example directory
+Here's a full example adding routes from your swpMVC plugin based off the example plugin included in the example directory

     <?php